-Ceva to participate in the International Pig Veterinary Society Congress 2026
+Ceva successfully participated in the International Pig Veterinary Society Congress 2026

-Ceva is proud to announce its participation in the 28th International Pig Veterinary Society Congress IPVS 2026, taking place from 16th to 19th June 2026 in Ho Chi Minh City, Vietnam, at Thiskyhall Sala Convention Center.
+Ceva successfully took part in the 28th International Pig Veterinary Society Congress – IPVS 2026, held from 16th to 19th June 2026 in Ho Chi Minh City, Vietnam, at Thiskyhall Sala Convention Center.

-As a Diamond Sponsor of IPVS 2026, Ceva will join swine veterinarians, researchers, producers and industry experts from around the world to exchange scientific knowledge, share field experience and discuss the future of pig health and production.
+As a Diamond Sponsor of IPVS 2026, Ceva joined one of the most important international events for the swine industry, which brought together 4,000 attendees from 70 countries.
+The congress offered a key opportunity for veterinarians, researchers, producers and industry experts to exchange scientific knowledge, share field experience and discuss the future of pig health and production.

-Through a dedicated scientific programme, Ceva will highlight its commitment to advancing swine health by combining innovation, diagnostics, vaccination, field data and practical expertise.
+Throughout the congress, Ceva reinforced its commitment to advancing swine health through innovation, diagnostics, vaccination, field data and practical expertise.

-Ahead of the main congress, Ceva will host an exclusive pre-symposium on 16th June 2026 at Nikko Hotel Saigon, Ho Chi Minh City, under the theme:
+Ahead of the main congress, Ceva hosted an exclusive pre-symposium on 16th June 2026 at Nikko Hotel Saigon, Ho Chi Minh City, under the theme:

 “Advancing Respiratory Health: Data, Diagnostics & Next-Generation Vaccination.”

-The session will focus on key respiratory health challenges in pigs, with particular attention to PRRS, PCV2 and Mycoplasma hyopneumoniae.
-The programme will bring together international experts and Ceva specialists to discuss field challenges, disease evolution, economic impact, diagnostics and next-generation prevention strategies.
+The session brought together more than 200 attendees and focused on key respiratory health challenges in pigs, with particular attention to PRRS, PCV2 and Mycoplasma hyopneumoniae.
+The programme brought together international experts and Ceva specialists to discuss field challenges, disease evolution, economic impact, diagnostics and next-generation prevention strategies.

-The pre-symposium agenda includes the following speakers, affiliations and session titles:
+The pre-symposium agenda included the following speakers, affiliations and session titles:

-This dedicated session reflects Ceva’s focus on supporting veterinarians and producers with science-based solutions that help improve respiratory health outcomes on farms.
+This dedicated session reflected Ceva’s focus on supporting veterinarians and producers with science-based solutions that help improve respiratory health outcomes on farms.

 Two Ceva lunch symposiums during IPVS 2026

-During the main congress, Ceva will host two lunch symposiums at Thiskyhall, 5th Floor, Sala Convention Center, Conference Hall 1, each dedicated to a key area of swine health.
+During the main congress, Ceva hosted two lunch symposiums at Thiskyhall, 5th Floor, Sala Convention Center, Conference Hall 1, each dedicated to a key area of swine health.

-The first lunch symposium, focused on Piglet Performance and Economics, will take place on 17th June 2026 from 12:00 to 13:00 under the title:
+The first lunch symposium, focused on the Enteric Range, took place on 17th June 2026 under the title:

 “Where Vets Meet Economists: The Economic Benefits of High-Quality Piglets.”

-The session will feature Daniel Sperling, Assistant Professor at VETUNI Brno, and Robert Hoste, Senior Pig Production Economist at Wageningen University & Research.
+The session featured Daniel Sperling, Assistant Professor at VETUNI Brno, and Robert Hoste, Senior Pig Production Economist at Wageningen University & Research.

 “Don’t underestimate Flu and PRRS impact on your farm.”

-The session will feature Julia Stadler, Senior Academic Assistant at Ludwig-Maximilians Universität, and Preben Mortensen, Corporate Swine Technical Services Manager at Ceva Animal Health.
+The session featured Julia Stadler, Senior Academic Assistant at Ludwig-Maximilians Universität, and Preben Mortensen, Corporate Swine Technical Services Manager at Ceva Animal Health.

-This symposium will focus on the field impact of swine influenza and PRRS, two diseases that continue to play an important role in respiratory health, farm performance and disease control strategies.
+This symposium focused on the field impact of swine influenza and PRRS, two diseases that continue to play an important role in respiratory health, farm performance and disease control strategies.

-All scientific contributions listed below are included as abstracts, in line with the information available for the event.
+All scientific contributions listed below were included as abstracts, in line with the information available for the event.

 Abstracts by main responsible author